elsie-dev/aws-bootcamp-cruddur-2023/journal/week2.md

 - [x] Running custom queries in Honeycomb and save them later eg. Latency by UseID, Recent Traces.

 ![Proof of task]()

+### ISSUES ENCOUNTERED:
+Getting 502 gateway when running the ports from Codespaces.
+Solution, changing port protocal to either HTTP or HTTPS and restarting the terminal.